Q My skin is itchy after I apply the benzoyl peroxide. Is that normal?

 Q I can't get a 2.5% benzoyl peroxide.
 Can I use a higher concentration?

 A 2.5% is best.
-However, anything up to 5% should most likely be fine, albeit more drying and no more effective.6 Avoid 10% preparations which will over-dry.5 One exception is when dealing with pimples on the back.
-The skin in this area is tough and may withstand 10% nicely.
-If you can find a 10% much cheaper, feel free to try it on the back.
+However, anything up to 5% should most likely be fine, albeit more drying and no more effective.6 Avoid 10% preparations which will over-dry.5 One exception is when dealing with pimples on the back or body.
+The skin on the body is tough and may withstand 10% nicely.
+If you can find a 10% much cheaper, feel free to try it on the body.

 So why not simply use less of a 10% solution?
 Through trial and error Dan (and thousands of acne.org members since) found this does not work.
 Exactly why is unknown, but using less of a 10% solution does not clear acne nearly as well as a generous amount of 2.5%.return to top